casper-network/docs-new/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 `--session-hash` - is the contract hash, which is returned from the put-deploy.

-`--session-arg` "hello world_contract:Key= ..." takes the hash of the contract which we want to call from within the session-hash contract.
+`--session-arg` "hello world_contract:Key= ..."  the hash of the contract which we want to call from within the contract identified by the session-hash.

 :::